API Reference · v1

 playersMentionedstring[]Player names extracted from the caption.

-quarternumber | nullQuarter extracted from the caption (often null โ€” rely on matchedPlay.period).
+quarternumber | nullQuarter extracted from the caption.
+Often null; rely on matchedPlay.period when you need the authoritative value.

 clipTypestringOne of single_play, montage, interview, stats, pregame, other.